In terms of what to wear to an interview, men and women have the same rules:

 1. Higher Pressure with Longer Hours

-The Big 4 serve the biggest corporations in every industry.
-It is understandable that the clients’ demand and expectation is higher.
-This basically means that you, as part of the Big 4, will need to work hard to deliver the product, and extra pressure to make sure the product is among the best quality.
+The Big 4 firms serve the biggest corporations in every industry.
+Therefore, it is understandable that the clients’ demands and expectations are higher.
+As part of the Big 4, this basically means that you will need to work hard (and fast) to deliver the product.
+Additionally, there will be extra pressure to make sure the product is of the best quality.

 2. Up or Out

-Big 4 is not a place for someone looking for easy lifestyle.
-Staying in one level and not moving up is simply not a career choice.
-That’s why many Big 4 accountants end up leaving the firm despite all the attractions mentioned above.
+The Big 4 is not a place for someone looking for a stagnant lifestyle.
+Staying at one level and not moving up is simply not a viable career choice.
+If you aren’t promoted within a certain time, you may be forced to leave.
+That’s why many Big 4 accountants leave the firm despite all the attractive qualities mentioned above.

-Depending on the nature of clients in your office, you may spend more than 80% of your time on one single client.
-This client is large and high-profile, which is great if you plan to stay and move up the hierarchy in Big 4.
-However, if you prefer variety, you won’t like it because the large client swallows up most of your schedule and you have less exposure to other companies and industries.
+Depending on the nature of the clients in your office, you may spend more than 80% of your time on one single client.
+This client is large and high-profile, which is great if you plan to stay and move up the public accounting hierarchy in Big 4.
+However, if you prefer variety, you won’t like it because the large client swallows up most of your schedule.
+Subsequently, you’ll have less exposure to other companies and industries.

 4. Feeling Lost at a Large Firm

-The Big 4 accounting firms have grown so big that you probably don’t know people outside of your department.
+The Big 4 accounting firms have grown so large that you probably won’t know people outside your department.
 Also, in terms of client servicing, given the size of the clients and the audit team, you might get stuck with mundane work for the first couple of years.